forem/forem/docs/admin/admin-user-interface.md

 ---
-title: Internal User Interface
+title: Admin User Interface
 ---

 # User Interface

-Our internal dashboard is primarily ERB views that render on the server.
+Our admin dashboard is primarily ERB views that render on the server.
 Largely, we try to adhere to [ActionView](https://guides.rubyonrails.org/action_view_overview.html)'s conventions in these views.